capacitor-community/stripe/packages/payment/README.md

 createPaymentFlow(options: CreatePaymentFlowOption) => Promise<void>
 ```

+Creates a PaymentFlow instance.
+Use PaymentFlow when the app must collect
+payment details first and confirm them in a later step.

 | Param         | Type                                                                        |
 | ------------- | --------------------------------------------------------------------------- |
 | **`options`** | <code><a href="#createpaymentflowoption">CreatePaymentFlowOption</a></code> |